RattyMyles/DockerLAMP/README.md

 ```
 Now run refresh your browser and you'll see the string!
 You are now ready to make websites.
 If you don't like HTML and CSS, you could always look into wordpress or Graphical user interface software to help you build sites as well.

+## Instructions for Windows
+If you have a windows machine don't sweat, here is the instructions for this type of OS.
+If you don't want to follow my instructions, please refer to the docker documentation https://docs.docker.com/docker-for-windows/install/.

+1) The first thing you'll need to do is install docker.
+Go on to this site to download docker https://store.docker.com/editions/community/docker-ce-desktop-windows.
+Here is a screenshot on what it should look like: